-RETATLIATION POLICY
+RETALIATION POLICY

 Retaliation includes threats, intimidation, reprisal and/or adverse actions related to employment or education and is strictly prohibited against a person who reports sexual harassment, assists someone with a report of sexual harassment, or participates in any manner in an investigation or resolution of a Title IX complaint.
-Anyone who perceives retaliation should immediately notify the idi Title IX Director, Shanon Foye at shanon Foye at shanon @idi.edu or by phone at 949/675-4451.
+Anyone who perceives retaliation should immediately notify the idi Title IX Director, Shanon Foye at shanen@idi.edu or by phone at 949/675-4451.